Dr-irshad/Kidney-Disease-Diagnosis-System/README.md

-# Kidney Disease Diagnosis System
+# NephroScan: AI-Powered Kidney Disease Diagnosis

 ## Overview

-The **Kidney Disease Diagnosis System** is an AI-powered solution developed to assist healthcare professionals in diagnosing kidney-related diseases with high accuracy.
+The **NephroScan** is an AI-powered solution developed to assist healthcare professionals in diagnosing kidney-related diseases with high accuracy.
 The system uses computer vision algorithms to automate the analysis of medical imaging modalities, such as **ultrasounds**, **CT scans**, and **MRIs**, to detect abnormalities like **tumors**, **cysts**, and **stones**.
 This real-time, automated analysis supports early disease detection, enhances monitoring, and helps in making informed treatment decisions.

 ## Features